Pfc. Robert Vernon Cloyd

 Robert and the rest of the men were ordered to move to a schoolyard and ordered to sit.
 They soon realized that the Japanese were using the them as human shields.
 Not too long after they were put into the field, four Japanese guns began firing at Ft.
 Drum and Corregidor.
 Within minutes the two American fortresses began returning fire.
 Since there was no place to hide, the POWs hit the dirt.
 Several were killed during the artillery exchange.
 The American artillery did knock out three of the four guns.
 The POWs were ordered to move again, this time they had no idea that they had started what became known as the "death march".

-At Capas, the POWs disembarked from the cars and
+At Capas, the living left the cars and the dead

 In July 1943, Robert went out on a work detail for